-In the hands of surgeons who are skilled in liposuction totally by local aesthesia, patients usually have less discomfort after surgery than when liposuction is done by general anesthesia.
+In the hands of surgeons who are skilled in liposuction in Mumbai totally by local aesthesia, patients usually have less discomfort after surgery than when liposuction is done by general anesthesia.

 The intensity of pain immediately after liposuction is quite mild when local anesthesia is used because of the persistence of the local anesthetic effect.
 After liposuction totally by local anesthesia, patients rarely require any medication other than acetaminophen (Tylenol).
 When general anesthesia is used without sufficient lidocaine (local anesthetic) in the tumescent solution, the pain is much more intense and often requires the use of narcotic analgesics.

 Elastic compression garments can decrease post-liposuction pain if employed with the open-drainage technique.
 “Open-drainage” refers to the technique of not closing the tiny liposuction incisions with stitches in order to maximize the drainage of inflammation-causing blood-tinged anesthetic solution.
 Immediately after surgery, elastic garments encourage maximum amount of drainage of blood tinged anesthetic solution, which in turn reduces pain.
 After all the drainage has ceased, some patients continue to wear a compression garment in order to restrict the movement or jiggling of the treated areas.
 This reduces discomfort and gives a feeling of security.